Maryland Democrats call for ‘course correction’ amid regionwide frustration over vaccine rollout

 “Marylanders eligible for the vaccine are unable to schedule their appointments and do not know when, where, and by whom they can get vaccinated, leaving people and communities extremely frustrated,” the letter said.
 “It is clear that the State is not meeting the needs of Marylanders, and we urge you to put forth a strategy and clear guidance that significantly improves Maryland’s vaccination program.”

-The criticism is part of the greater Washington region’s mounting concern over the slow pace of vaccinations amid reports that the more transmissible South African and United Kingdom virus strains have been detected.
+The criticism is part of the greater Washington region’s mounting concern over the slow pace of vaccinations in the wake of reports that the more transmissible South African and United Kingdom virus strains have been detected.

 Virginia’s health department announced Wednesday that a resident in the northwestern part of the state has tested positive for the United Kingdom variant, the second case statewide of the strain, which is believed to cause more severe illness than other variants.
 The first case, reported Jan.
 25, was in Northern Virginia.